 Athletic performance is a fine line between doing too little and doing too much.
 We push our bodies to close to breaking point, then we back off a bit, and then we improve.
 In order to push our bodies this far we need extra nutrients compared to an average person.
 Protein, carbohydrate, fat, calorie, vitamin and mineral consumption can far exceed normal physiological requirements.
 So how do you know how much of each factor is required?
 You come to see a nutrition professional who has read and analysed the latest research in sports nutrition and knows how to apply it to your own individual requirements.

-When you come to see me for a sports nutrition consultation, the first thing I do is listen to what you have to say for an hour.
+As a Sports Nutritionist, the first thing I do is listen to what you have to say for an hour.
 What are your hopes and dreams?
 What is your current training schedule?
 What would you like to achieve in the next month, 6 months, year, decade, lifetime?
 What health issues are you experiencing?
 Are you injured or prone to injury?
 Do you recover well from training sessions and events?
 Do you feel that you perform as well as you should?
 Do you fatigue fast or can you go for days?
 What is your current diet?
 Any recurring health issues or nutrient deficiencies?

 DIETS FOR ATHLETES